Bjoergermeister/SpotifyPlaylistShuffler/README.md

 ## What I learned

 Other than that, this project's main purpose is to learn.
-Here's a list of things I learned about during my work in this project:
+Here's a list of things I learned about during my work on this project:

 - Node.js
 - Express